rherz48/rherz48/README.md

 ### Hi there 👋

+My name is Ryan and I'm currently studying Computer Science.

+Currently working to add more public repositories.
+Most of my projects are private.

 <!--
 **rherz48/rherz48** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.